Hi, I'm Emran Hossain

 Backend system with high-performance GraphQL APIs and AWS infrastructure

-- Developed high-performance GraphQL APIs with millisecond response times, leveraging Node.js, AWS Lambda, and EC2 for scalability and efficiency.
+- Engineered high-performance GraphQL APIs with millisecond response times, leveraging Node.js, AWS Lambda, ECS, and PostgreSQL for scalability and efficiency.

 betterbangladesh.io